python/devguide/triaging.rst

 Describes the type of issue.
-If something does not fit within any specific type then simply do not set it.  *"Crash"* is for hard crashes of the Python interpreter - possibly with a core dump or a Windows error box -, not erroneous exits because of an unhandled exception (the latter fall under the *"behaviour"* category).
+If something does not fit within any specific type then simply do not set it.  *"Crash"* is for hard crashes of the Python interpreter -- possibly with a core dump or a Windows error box -- and not erroneous exits because of an unhandled exception (the latter fall under the *"behaviour"* category).

 Stage